firdaussuhaimi/firdausbot/README.md

 # Discord Bot by Firdaus

 This is a Discord bot built using Node.js and Discord.js.
-It includes various commands and scheduled tasks to enhance user experience in a Discord server.
+It includes various commands and scheduled tasks to enhance user experience.
 Its main purpose is to serve the user with the help of basic needs such as:

   - "What do I eat for today?"
   - "When can I go out for lunch?